RB2B review and the Yalc Framework

 150 company-level resolutions per month is genuinely useful for low traffic B2B sites.
 Pair with the 7 day Starter trial to see what person-level adds.
 Most operators upgrade to Starter within the trial.

-ZoomInfo's visitor reveal is bundled into the broader ZoomInfo platform and costs significantly more.
+Bundled enterprise visitor reveal is typically rolled into a much larger platform contract and costs significantly more.
 RB2B is standalone and focused.
-For a team that doesn't need the full ZoomInfo suite, RB2B is dramatically cheaper at the visitor ID layer.
+For a team that doesn't need a full enterprise suite, RB2B is dramatically cheaper at the visitor ID layer.

 How fast does identification happen?